zju-bmi-lab/SPAIC/docs/source/index.rst

 2.2 Construct connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, since the network structure is fairly simple, all that is required \
+In this example, since the network structure is fairly simple, all required \
-is a simple full connection connecting the input layer to the training layer.
+is a simple ``full connection`` that connecting the input layer to the training layer.

 .. code-block:: python